 Toe Extensor Stretch: Conventional footwear usually possesses built-in toe spring, a design element that manufacturers claim improves forward propulsion.
 Excessive toe spring is actually a harmful feature—especially in running shoes and in thick- and rigidly-soled footwear—and promotes chronic tightness in the long extensor muscles that run from the front of the lower leg across the ankle and attach to the tops of the toes (Note: Heel elevation is another design element in most footwear that also contributes to muscle imbalances in the foot and lower leg).
 Reduce tightness in the toe extensors by sitting on a chair or stool and placing one leg underneath you with the tops of your toes curled under and resting on the floor.
 Gently press your ankle forward and slightly downward to create a light stretch in your toe extensor muscles and tendons.
 You should feel the stretch in the front of your shin and ankle and on the top of your foot.
 Hold this stretch for 30 seconds to one minute, then switch to your other foot.
 To increase efficiency, stretch both feet at the same time.
 Click here for a video demonstrating proper Toe Extensor Stretch technique.

-Massage Ball Rolling: Consider using a small ball or roller to massage the tissues on the underside of your foot.
+Massage Ball Rolling: Consider using a studded ball to massage the tissues on the underside of your foot.
 This is an easy and cost-effective way to reduce pain, particularly pain that’s associated with plantar fasciosis.
-Gently place the sole of your foot on a massage ball or roller and then roll your foot forward, backward, and side to side to stimulate blood flow to your plantar fascia and help break up any necrotic (i.e., dead) tissue.
+Gently place the sole of your foot on a massage ball and then roll your foot forward, backward, and side to side to stimulate blood flow to your plantar fascia and help break up any necrotic (i.e., dead) tissue.
 You can use larger, softer balls if your feet are hurting a lot; use smaller, harder balls to get more focused pressure.
 This is a great exercise to perform throughout the day, especially if you work in an environment where removing your shoes (either temporarily or for a good portion of the workday) is feasible.
 In our experience, we’ve found it helpful to do massage ball rolling on a daily basis.
 Click here for a video demonstrating proper Massage Ball Rolling technique (as well as other ways to keep your feet healthy throughout the day).

 “Short Foot” Exercise: The Short Foot Exercise is a sensory-motor training activity intended to help increase proprioceptive outflow, which is important for maintaining balance or rehabilitating the foot following injury.
 Perform the Short Foot Exercise by standing and placing your feet about shoulder-width apart.
 Shift your weight slightly to the outer edge of the foot you'd like to work on.
 Keeping your toes straight and splayed as wide as possible, gradually increase the amount of space under the sole of your foot, especially under your medial longitudinal arch (i.e., the arch that runs from your heel to the base of your big toe, on the inside edge of your foot).
 As you contract the muscles on the bottom of your foot to create your “short foot,” resist the temptation to curl your toes.
 To help you envision the proper execution of this exercise, imagine yourself picking up a ball using only the muscles in the arch area on the bottom of your foot, not your toes.
 Wearing Correct Toes toe spacers while performing this exercise can also be helpful.
 Click here for a video demonstrating proper Short Foot Exercise technique.